matt2718/colorado-qb/_pages/info/pyramidal.md

 > ANSWER: **Slaughterhouse-Five**

-This question uses several clues ordered by decreasing difficulty to reward more knowledgable players.
-A player who has read *Slaughterhouse-Five* might be able to answer the question very early in the question due to their deep familiarity with the work.
+This question uses several clues ordered by decreasing difficulty to reward more knowledgeable players.
+A player who has read *Slaughterhouse-Five* might be able to answer the question very early due to their deep familiarity with the work.
 An experienced quiz bowl player who hasn't read it would have a better chance of knowing that Slaughterhouse-Five includes a depiction of the firebombing of Dresden, because it is a common clue in questions about the work.
-Finally, the question ends with a giveaway clue that makes it most accessible, so even a player with little literature knowledge might have a shot at it if nobody has answered the question by that point.
+Finally, the question ends with a giveaway clue that makes it most accessible, so even a player with little literature knowledge might have a shot if nobody has answered the question by that point.

 Note that the giveaway clue in Tossup 2 contains the entirety of Tossup 1;
 therefore, pyramidal questions are NOT more difficult than one-liners, because